Fantom-foundation/go-opera/docs/fastsync.rst

 affiliated Block headers.
-A *FastForwardResponse* includes a Block and a Frame, such that, upon receiving these objects, the requester may check the Frame hash against the Block header, and count the Block signatures against the **known** set of validators, before resetting the Hashgraph from the Frame.
+A *FastForwardResponse* includes a Block and a Frame, such that, upon receiving these objects, the requester may check the Frame hash against the Block header, and count the Block signatures against the **known** set of validators, before resetting the Poset from the Frame.

-Note the importance for the requester to be aware of the validator set of the Hashgraph it wishes to sync with; it is fundamental when it comes to verifying a Block.
+Note the importance for the requester to be aware of the validator set of the Poset it wishes to sync with; it is fundamental when it comes to verifying a Block.
 With a dynamic validator set, however, an additional mechanism will be necessary to securely track changes to the validator set.

 Snapshot/Restore
 ----------------

-It is one thing to catch-up with the Hashgraph and Blockchain, but nodes also need to catch-up with the application state. we extended the Proxy interface with methods to retrieve and restore snapshots.
+It is one thing to catch-up with the Poset and Blockchain, but nodes also need to catch-up with the application state. we extended the Proxy interface with methods to retrieve and restore snapshots.